Welcome to Special Education Services

 Special Education Services is a flexible system of leadership and support that mobilizes resources and services to enable schools, families, and community to assist children and young adults in experiencing success.

-The San Francisco Unified School District is dedicated to identify, locate and assess all students within the district from birth to 22 years of age who may have disabilities, as well as provide appropriate support and/or related services to those students as determined by an educational evaluation.
+The San Francisco Unified School District is dedicated to identify, locate, and assess all students within the district from birth to age 22, who may have disabilities, as well as provide appropriate support and/ or related services to those students as determined by an educational evaluation.